dnanexus/dxfuse/doc/Internals.md

 Browsing through directory `Cards/J`, is equivalent to traversing the remote `proj-1019001:/Joker` folder.

-# File upload and creation
+# File creation and modification

 dxfuse allows creating new files and modifing existing files, inspite of the fact that only immutable files exist on DNAx.
-This mismatch between what the filesystem allows for (updating a file), and what is available natively on the platform makes the update operation expensive.
+The mismatch between what the filesystem allows (updating a file), and what is available natively on the platform makes the update operation expensive.

-When a file is first created it is written to the local disk, and marked dirty in the database.
-In order to modify an existing file, it is downloaded in its entirety to the local disk, modified locally, and marked dirty.
+When a file is first created it is written to the local disk and marked dirty in the database.
+In order to modify an existing file it is downloaded in its entirety to the local disk, modified locally, and marked dirty.
 A background daemon scans the database periodically and uploads dirty files to the platform.
 If a file `foo` already exists as